Readify/madskillz/README.md

 #### I am becoming a respected and trusted leader of people.
 - I generally inspire people, especially those on mine and my client's teams.
 - My influence is starting to reach beyond my team, extending to other teams both inside and outside of Readify.
-- People want to go on the journey with me because they know they'll be richer for the experience.
+- People want to work on engagements with me because they know they'll be richer for the experience and I will help them grow.
 - I am developing strong presentation skills, learning to effectively tailor my content and conversation to many audiences.
-- I am developing the skill of effective pursuasion and building a track record of taking people on the journey with me.
+- I am exhibiting the soft skills needed to lead teams and have a track record of building growth and maturity into the people I work with.

-#### I am the protagonist of the journey.
+#### I am a servant leader for my team.
-- I am a servant-leader prioritising the needs of my team members above my own.
+- I am prioritising the needs of my team members above my own, knowing that their success is our success.
 - I am an outspoken advocate of my team.
 They can trust me to be the first line of defense.
 - I know the buck stops with me.
 At the end of the day I am responsible for my team and the relationship with our client.